top of page

 When I graduated with my degree in speech-language pathology, I thought I was now responsible to know all the information related to my field.
 I tried to answer questions right away to the best of my ability, even when I wasn’t sure.
 It took time and confidence to tell people I didn’t know something.

 The fact is, this field is so broad that we simply cannot know everything!
+Over time, you will specialize in more specific age ranges and populations.
 In addition, things are always evolving as new research emerges.
 SLPs continue to develop and deepen their knowledge throughout their career.

-It's ironic that I say "I don't know" more now than I did when I started!
+It's ironic, but I say "I don't know" more often now than I did when I first started my career!

 Keep in touch with your grad school classmates, professors, supervisors, work colleagues, etc.